Generic Name: buprenorphine (oral/sublingual) (BUE pre NOR feen (OR al / sub LIN gwal))

 Brand Name: Subutex

-Buprenorphine may also be used for purposes not listed in this medication guide.
+Buprenorphine sublingual may also be used for purposes not listed in this medication guide.

 Buprenorphine sublingual tablets are not for use as a pain medication.

-You should not use this medicine if you are allergic to buprenorphine, or:
+You should not use buprenorphine if you are allergic to it, or:

 if you have used another narcotic drug within the past 4 hours.